 If the new product descriptions indeed increase sales, then go ahead and make similar changes to the rest of your products within your Shopify store.
 If not, then examine your changes and look for opportunities to improve them.

 These eight rules are based on consumer research and have been proven to be effective in increasing sales.
 The main takeaway is that your product descriptions shouldn’t push your product so much as cut to the main points about why it will improve your customer’s life.
 And if you can convince your customers of that, then your sales will increase.

-Another way to get more sales is to bring more traffic with SEO and backlinks.
-You’ll find step-by-step guides and more on the Ultimate Shopify Marketing Resource for guides, success stories and case studies.
+Another way to get more sales is to bring more traffic to SEO and backlinks.
+You'll find step-by-step guides and more on the Ultimate Shopify Marketing Resource for guides, success stories, and case studies.